David Levering Lewis: Early life and education

+Personal life

 Lewis has three adult children (Eric, Allison, and Jason) from his first marriage.

 Academic career

 In 1963, Lewis lectured at the University of Ghana on medieval African history.
 After returning to the United States, Lewis taught at Morgan State University, the University of Notre Dame, Howard University, and the University of the District of Columbia from 1970 to 1980 as associate and full professor.
 Lewis was professor of history at University of California at San Diego from 1980 to 1984.

 In 1985, Lewis joined Rutgers University as the Martin Luther King Jr. Professor of History, where he wrote his Pulitzer Prize-winning two volume-biography of W. E. B. Du Bois and finished writing The Race to Fashoda: European Colonialism and African Resistance in the Scramble for Africa during his 18-year tenure.

 In spring semester 2001, Lewis served as distinguished visiting professor in Harvard's history department.

-In 2003, Lewis was appointed and currently serves as the Julius Silver University Professor and Professor of History at New York University.
+In 2003, Lewis was appointed as the Julius Silver University Professor and Professor of History at New York University.

 He has received fellowships from the Center for Advanced Study in the Behavioral Sciences, the National Humanities Center, the Woodrow Wilson International Center for Scholars, the John Simon Guggenheim Foundation, the American Philosophical Society, and the John D. and Catherine T. MacArthur Foundation.